we-make-software/tech/README.md

 This coordination of cores, caches, mutexes, sleep, and signals is what makes CPU multitasking extremely efficient, allowing many tasks to run fast without interfering with each other.

+When the CPU needs to write data to storage, such as an SSD, NVMe, or traditional HDD, it cannot access it as fast as the caches or even RAM.
+Storage is much slower because it is outside the CPU and RAM hierarchy.
+The CPU relies on the memory controller and I/O buses to communicate with the storage device.

+You can think of storage as the L4 level in the memory hierarchy.
+Data must first leave the CPU caches and RAM and travel through the system’s buses, controllers, and interfaces to reach the storage.
+This introduces latency, and even the fastest NVMe drives are hundreds or thousands of times slower than RAM.

+When writing to disk, the CPU can continue with other tasks while the storage controller handles the actual write operation.
+Some systems use write caches or buffers to temporarily hold data before committing it to the storage medium.
+This helps improve performance but does not remove the inherent slowness of storage compared to CPU caches.

+In short, writing to storage is slow because it involves moving data across multiple levels: from CPU registers to L1/L2/L3 caches, to RAM, and finally through the I/O path to the storage device.
+Understanding this helps optimize which data should stay in memory and which can be safely stored to disk.

 **⚠️ WARNING ⚠️**: You just upgraded your knowledge a lot!
 Handle it wisely.